 I give smart successful women tools to weed out time-wasters and teach them how to find their Mr. Rights.

-Karenna is a former journalist who became a dating coach after she sought help for and conquered a dating dilemma of her own.
-She has spent the last 15 years helping other women, teaching them how to date with self-esteem, and get into relationships with high quality men.
+I'm a former journalist who became a dating coach after seeking help for and conquering a dating dilemma of my own.
+I have spent the last 15 years helping other women, teaching them how to date with self-esteem, and get into relationships with high quality men.

-Over the years, Karenna has noticed that successful daters have four key areas where they excel.
+Over the years, I noticed that successful daters have certain key areas where they excel.
 Sometimes women naturally possess one or more of these qualities, while other times, they need to be taught.

-Make sure you stop by Karenna's testimonials page for a small sampling of quotes from Karenna's happy clients.
+Make sure you stop by my testimonials page for a small sampling of quotes from happy clients.